-A round is not over until all players have existed.
+A round is not over until all players have exited.

 End of Game

 After the fifth round ends, all players count up the star value of their completed missions and accolades.
 The player with the most stars is the winner.
-In the case of a tie, players with the most developed crews and board wins (see rules for official tiebreaker).
+In the case of a tie, a new Accolade card is drawn the box and the player that can achieve it wins.